-WHAT IT IS: Still standing 94 years later, the Biltmore’s Gondola Building in Coral Gables is an original facet from the hotel company’s hotel structure from the 1920’s.
+WHAT IT IS: Still standing almost 95 years later, the Biltmore’s Gondola Building in Coral Gables is an original facet from the hotel company’s hotel structure from the 1920’s.
 The beloved building and its accompanying hotel were designed in a Mediterranean Revival style and were inspired by a tower in Spain.
 It represents the height of Florida architecture during the Coral Gables boom era.

 Dona Spain is the Historical Resources and cultural Arts Director for Coral Gables.
 For Spain, the building is still something she calls “very cool.”

 The building was named to Dade Heritage Trust’s 2019 list of the 12 most endangered sites in Miami-Dade County.
 The nonprofit’s advocacy program has assisted with the rescue and restoration of many historic venues throughout the county by working with partner organizations and governments.

 “This is a structure in the middle of the Biltmore Golf Course that originally was the building that housed the Venetian Gondolas,” Spain said.
 She’s referring to the gondolas that the hotel would house for tours.
 At the time, the boats would travel down Anastasia Avenue, from the hotel through the Coral Gables Waterway, to Tahiti Beach.